RobDWaller/code101/README.md

 var title = 'Set the title to what you want';
 ```

 Next we need to select the HTML element we want to add the title text to.
-In this case it's the `blog-title` element referenced above and we achieve this by using the `getElementById` method available in JavaScript.
+In this case it's the `blog-title` element, defined by the `id=""` attribute and referenced above.
+We access the element using the `getElementById()` method available in JavaScript.

 ```javascript
 var titleElement = document.getElementById('blog-title');
 ```

-Finally we need to assign the title we defined to the HTML element.
-We do this by assigning our `title` variable to the `titleElement` attribute `innerHTML` property.
+Finally we assign the title to the HTML element.
+We do this by assigning our `title` variable to the `titleElement.innerHTML` property.

 ```javascript
 titleElement.innerHTML = title;